DataJuggler/Excelerate/README.md

 # DataJuggler.Excelerate
 Excelerate uses EPPPlus version 4.5.3.3 (last free version), and it makes it easy to load Workbooks or Worksheets.

-Nuget package version 1.0.2 was just published: DataJuggler.Excelerate
+Nuget package version 1.1.0 was just published: DataJuggler.Excelerate

+A class named CodeGenerator was just assed, and now using the same CSharpClassWriter that code generates for DataTier.Net, I code generate classes based on your header row.

 I have a couple of clients that I build programs that automate combining columns from multiple Worksheets to form reports.